 Sara joined the UU faith in 1989 as a member of MVUUF (when they were located on Far Hills Avenue in Oakwood) where she and her husband, Tom, were married by the Rev. Chuck Thomas.
 She has previously worked as a Music Director for the Loveland United Methodist Church and the Lebanon Theatre Company, and as a volunteer for many years with the Mason Community Players.

 Sara and Tom have two grown children, Eric and Laura, and live on two quiet acres in Clearcreek Township with their giant Lab, Leo.
 You can reach Sara at firstname.lastname@example.org.

 Fellowship Administrator – Jennie Freiberger

-Jennie has the friendly face and voice that greet you – via phone or in person – at the Fellowship, and she makes sure the office runs smoothly.
-She’s been Administrator since September, 2013, preparing the weekly bulletin, monthly newsletter, Sunday deposit, new member paperwork, and anything else that needs doing!
+Jennie has the friendly face and voice that greet you – via phone or in person – at the Fellowship.
+She’s been our Fellowship Administrator since September, 2013, and is kept busy greeting visitors, preparing the weekly bulletin, monthly newsletter, Sunday deposit, new member paperwork, and many other duties that keep MVUUF running smoothly!

 Jennie grew up on a farm in Tipp City, and graduated with a Bachelor of Arts in English/Creative Writing from Miami University (1987); since then, she’s worked in a law firm, an environmental services company, and 15 years in church office work before coming to MVUUF.
 She and her husband, Kevin, were married in 1990, and have two adult daughters: CaraLynn (husband, Brian and toddler son, Isaac) and Samantha; they also have a spoiled rotten corgi, Lucy, who sometimes helps out in the office.